jasoncareyco95/jasoncareyco95/README.md

 	- S3, S4, R6 Methods
 	- OOP
 	- Environments
+- Data Science with Python
+	- Pandas, Numpy, and more
+	- Translations between Python and R
 - TidyModels
 	- Statistical analysis using the `Tidymodels` family of packages
 - Database Interaction (`SQL`)